JuliaHEP/RootIO.jl/docs/src/index.md

 ## Introduction

-The RootIO package provides an easy interface to read and write columnar data sets from and into [ROOT files](https://root.cern/manual/root_files) using the [`TTree`](https://root.cern/doc/master/classTTree.html) representation.
+The RootIO package provides an easy interface to write columnar data sets from and into [ROOT files](https://root.cern/manual/root_files) using the [`TTree`](https://root.cern/doc/master/classTTree.html) representation.
 A `TTree` is a columnar data representation stored on disk that supports an in-memory buffer for fast data access and automatic writing to disk.
 This package is based on [ROOT.jl](https://github.com/JuliaHEP/ROOT.jl), a package that provides Julia bindings to the C++ [ROOT](https://root.cern) API.

 The original `TTree` API is heavily based on pointers; it does not translate well to Julia and is not easy to use.
 The `RootIO` module, to be used alongside the `ROOT` module, provides a higher-level and more user-friendly interface to `TTree`. `RootIO` defines its own `TTree` type to be used in place of `ROOT.TTree`.

 _The development of this package was initiated in the context of the 2024 edition of the [Google Summer of Code](https://summerofcode.withgoogle.com/) program under the [CERN-HSF](https://github.com/JuliaHEP/RootIO.jl/blob/main/Introduction) organization._

+Only write support is currently implemented.
+We recommend [UnROOT](https://github.com/JuliaHEP/UnROOT.jl) for an easy read interface to trees.
+Direct use of ROOT.jl is also possible but requires pointer manipulation.

 ## Contents
 ```@contents